NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Fixed bug where the Case ID on the Exploration page's Cases facet tab was not searchable in certain scenarios. <!--PRTL-2587-->
 * Fixed bug where the Expand/Collapse button state was not changing properly when being used in the Biospecimen section of the Case entity page. <!--PRTL-2575-->
 * Fixed incorrect capitalization of "dbGaP" in the Summary section of the Project entity page. <!--PRTL-2436-->
+* Fixed layout issue where the Advanced Search query box on the Repository page could expanded beyond the margins of the box's border. <!--PRTL-2271-->

 ### Known Issues and Workarounds